Extended Bio

 (Includes excerpts from the website Black in Canada)

-Ingrid began her broadcasting career with Radio Canada International and hosted broadcasts, field news and current affairs stories for CBC Radio and TV, Citytv and TVO.
+Ingrid began her broadcasting career filing stories for Radio Canada International, quickly moving into television where she filed news and current affairs stories, conducted research and interviews and hosted broadcasts.
+Her media employers include, CBC Radio and TV, Citytv, Global and TVO.
 In 1989 she became a Parliamentary Correspondent for Citytv and Western International Communications; and the first woman of colour from English media to join the Ottawa press gallery.

-In print, her articles and columns have appeared in local, national and international newspapers and magazines, including the Toronto Star, The Network Journal, The Walkley Magazine, Embassy, Share, Pride News Magazine, Canada Extra, The New African, MACO, The Daily Gleaner, Jamrock, She Caribbean and others.
+In print, her articles and columns have appeared in local, national and international newspapers and magazines, including the Toronto Star, The Network Journal, The New African, MACO, The Walkley Magazine, Embassy, Share, Pride News Magazine, Canada Extra, The Daily Gleaner, Jamrock, She Caribbean, the Walter and Duncan Gordon and the Maytree Foundation websites; and others.

-Highlights: In 2017 Ingrid made her debut foray into the art business, launching When Art Meets Fashion, a first of its kind exhibit, staged in Yorkville Toronto.
+In 2017 Ingrid made her debut foray into the art business, launching When Art Meets Fashion, a first of its kind exhibit, staged in the village.
 The photography exhibit featuring twelve local and international photographers, examined the historical and contemporary relationship between art and culture, fashion and style, through the lenses of twelve local and international, emerging and established photographers.

-When Art Meets Fashion gave birth to her online gallery, artist agency and merchandizing business, which in 2020 continues to evolve.
-Ingrid hopes to one day write about the fascinating, interconnected worlds of art and fashion.
+When Art Meets Fashion gave birth to her online gallery and merchandizing business, which continues to evolve.

 In 2012 and 2008 Ingrid filed stories on the election and re-election of US President Barack Obama for the political and economic affairs London-based magazine the New African and the Caribbean based luxury lifestyle magazine MACO.